-Guests staying at central London hotels looking to indulge in foreign cinema may be interested in the Discovering Latin America Film Festival, taking place in the capital across November.
+Guests staying at Montcalm London hotels looking to indulge in foreign cinema may be interested in the Discovering Latin America Film Festival, taking place in the capital across November.

 The celebration promotes the best of the region’s cinematic talent at the Institute of Contemporary Arts, the West End and Tate Modern screens.